Javierenrique00/minio_Music_Server/README.md

     const minio = true  //--- true for Minio, false fo Amazon S3 or a Minio gateway. const SCAN_METADATA = true  //--- false for only read the basic data from directory listing, no metadata but is very fast because doesn't need to read all files for extracting metadata
-                                //--- true for read all file and extract metadata information
+                                //--- true for read all file and extract metadata information const ENCRYPTED = false    //--- True for encrypted index database, False no encryption var PASSWORD = "0123456789012345" //--- Has to be exact 16 characters

 //--- Configuring Globals USE for Minio